LoudSoundDreams/SongPocket/About.md

-SongPocket is an immersive player for your Apple Music library on iOS.
+An immersive Apple Music library player for iOS.

-Arrange your library manually!
-Put your favorite albums and songs on top, or reverse or shuffle them.
+Arrange your library your way!
+Reorder songs and albums manually.
+Put your favorites on top.

 [Get it from the App Store.](https://apps.apple.com/us/app/songpocket/id1538037231)